PeterCamilleri/CX16/vm/sweet_16.md

 Write a byte | STP @Rx        | ST @Rx
 Write a word | ---            | STD @Rx

+The convention is to use "pop" to represent pre auto decrement with post auto increment being implied.
+This is most confusing because "pop" is almost always paired with a "push", but not in the Sweet-16.

+Note: There is no "STDP" instruction, so words cannot be written with pre auto decrement.

 ### ADD -- Add Word Register to the Accumulator

 Add the word register to the accumulator.